 White Earth Nation, Mahnomen County Launch Joint Drug Court

-After months of planning by justice system and tribal officials, a proposal to establish a joint White Earth Nation-Mahnomen County drug court program has received final approval from the Minnesota Judicial Council, the policymaking body of the Minnesota Judicial Branch.
+After months of planning by justice system and tribal officials, a proposal to establish a joint White Earth Nation-Mahnomen County drug court program received final approval in 2018 from the Minnesota Judicial Council, the policymaking body of the Minnesota Judicial Branch.